alli2026/NotificationSystem/README.md

 4. Click Run in your IDE.

 The console should print these messages:
--Sending Email: This is an email notification.
--Notification medium changed.
--Sending SMS: This is an SMS notification.
+Sending Email: This is an email notification, Notification medium changed,Sending SMS: This is an SMS notification,Message Log: This is an email notification, This is an SMS notification.
--Message Log:
--This is an email notification.
--This is an SMS notification.

 5. Download a copy of the folder: P5TheWhatsAppMaintenanceEnhancement.
 6. Open the folder: P5TheWhatsAppMaintenanceEnhancement